raspiblitz/raspiblitz/README.md

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

-If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardware set for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com) *(pay with Bitcoin/Lightning or with deprecated PayPal/CreditCard)*
+If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardware set for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)

-*To list your local/national RaspiBlitz shop here or on raspiblitz.com, get in contact: christian@fulmo.org*

 ### Amazon Shopping List (buy parts & build it yourself)